Ram-Godavarthi/Sensor_Fusion_3D_Object_Tracking_Lidar-Camera/3D_Object_Tracking_Report.md

 - Solution: I had taken the top 3 detector -descriptor combinations from the mid term project to accomplish the above tasks.

         DETECTOR/DESCRIPTOR 	    NUMBER OF KEYPOINTS 	     TIME
         FAST+BRIEF 	                1099 keypoints             	1.771 ms
         FAST+ORB 	                1071 keypoints 	            1.922 ms
         FAST+BRISK 	                899 keypoints 	            3.045 ms

 - From the below table, One can observe that the CameraTTC are way off than the Lidar points in 90% of the frames except for few frames.
-Out of 3 combinations, FAST-BRISK performs better than other two.-
+Out of 3 combinations, FAST-BRISK performs better than other two.

   Detector   Descriptor   LidarTTC  CameraTTC
     FAST		BRISK		0.00s	0.00s